valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 Typically this means strings retained with [`RedisModule_RetainString`](#RedisModule_RetainString) or [`RedisModule_HoldString`](#RedisModule_HoldString) may not be defragmentable.
-One exception is command argvs which, if retained by the module, will end up with a single reference (because the reference on the Redis side is dropped as soon as the command callback returns).
+One exception is command argvs which, if retained by the module, will end up with a single reference (because the reference on the Valkey side is dropped as soon as the command callback returns).

 <span id="RedisModule_GetKeyNameFromDefragCtx"></span>